20 Ways to Use Leftover Stuffing

 Here's a wonderful, stick-to-the-ribs dish that slices well since the filling is thicker than that of traditional potpies.
 Prebaking the crust makes it crunchy.—Tamara Furda, Naperville, Illinois

 Turn your leftovers into tasty empanadas using refrigerated pie pastry.
 We make these savory pastries and freeze them for a quick fix during the holidays. —Cheryl Marinaccio, Webster, New York

 Leftover turkey, dressing and sweet potatoes make terrific stuffing for jumbo pasta shells.
 We add cheese and use turkey gravy as the sauce for this crowd-pleaser. —Robin Haas, Cranston, Rhode Island

-Beef pot pie is a classic comfort food, but who's got time to see it through?
-My crowd-pleaser is speedy and convenient; it's also an excellent way to use up leftover stuffing. —Priscilla Yee, Concord, California
+Beef potpie is a classic comfort food, but who's got time to see it through?
+My crowd-pleaser is not only speedy but an excellent way to use leftover stuffing. —Priscilla Yee, Concord, California

 Talk about a fun way to use holiday leftovers!
 Making this turkey and stuffing patty is so fast.
 The family looks forward to this breakfast treat every year. —Kellie Ferea, Casa Grande, Arizona